reblevins/ssh-multiple-webpack-plugin/README.md

     filename: 'app.js'
   },
   plugins: [new SSHWebpackPlugin({
-        host: 'Remote host',
+        hosts: ['Array', 'Of', 'Host(s)'],
         port: 'Remote port',
         username: 'Remote username',
-        password: 'Remote password',//or use privateKey login(privateKey: require('fs').readFileSync('/path/to/private/key')).
+        password: 'Remote password', //or use privateKey login(privateKey: require('fs').readFileSync('/path/to/private/key')).
         from: 'Deploy Local path',
-        to: 'Remote full path',//important: If the 'cover' of value is false,All files in this folder will be cleared before starting deployment.
+        to: 'Remote full path', //important: If the 'cover' of value is false,All files in this folder will be cleared before starting deployment.
   })]
 };
 ```

 ### Options

-#### host
+#### hosts
-Type: `String`
+Type: `Array`
->The host of the remote server.
+>An array of one or more hosts for the remote servers.

 #### port
 Type: `String`
 Default value: `'22'`
->Port to connect to on the remote server.
+>Port to connect to on the remote server(s).

 #### username
 Type: `String`
->The username to connect as on the remote server.
+>The username to connect as on the remote server(s).

 #### password
 Type: `String`
->Password for the username on the remote server.
+>Password for the username on the remote server(s).

 #### to
 Type: `String`
->Full path on the remote server where files will be deployed.
+>Full path on the remote server(s) where files will be deployed.

 #### from
 Type: `String`
 Default value: `'build'`
->Path on your local for the files you want to be deployed to the remote server.
+>Path on your local for the files you want to be deployed to the remote server(s).
 No trailing slash needed.

 #### cover
 Type: `Boolean`